In the News

 - Imagining the Past - Lucy TreloarKelly Gardiner chats with Lucy Treloar about specific issues encountered writing Australian colonial fiction #historialfiction #writing #history #fiction #LucyTreloar

-- Untitled October 4, 2018SAVE THE DATE!We are delighted to announce that the next conference of Historical Novel Society Australasia will be held in Sydney on 25 to 27 October 2019, in historic Parramatta.
+- Save the Date of the HNSA 2019 Conference!
+November 16, 2018SAVE THE DATE!We are delighted to announce that the next conference of Historical Novel Society Australasia will be held in Sydney on 25 to 27 October 2019, in historic Parramatta.
 We’re equally delighted to announce our new partnership with Western Sydney University’s Writing & Society Research Centre and the School of Humanities & Communication Arts, […]

 - Shortlisted Stories from the HNSA 2017 Short Story Competition June 4, 2018In addition to the first and second prize winners, there were four shortlisted entries in the HNSA 2017 Short Story Competition.
 Here (in no particular order), we feature the two remaining stories:Denise Ogilvie is a short story writer and novelist.
 Her children's fantasy, The Luchair Stones, was published by Phoenix Yard Books (London) in 2014. […]